elixir-cldr/cldr_numbers/README.md

 User-defined decimal formats are also supported using the formats described by [Unicode technical report TR35](http://unicode.org/reports/tr35/tr35-numbers.html#Number_Format_Patterns).

-The formats described therein are supported by `Cldr` with some minor omissions and variations.
+The formats described therein are supported by `ex_cldr_numbers` with some minor omissions and variations.
 Some examples of number formats are:

   | Pattern       | Currency        | Text        |
   | ------------- | :-------------: | ----------: |